 - if deemed necessary due to the nature of the suspected fraud.

 How to report fraud

-NDIS stakeholders have a responsibility to report suspected fraud.
+Everyone has a responsibility to report suspected fraud.
 If you suspect someone may be committing fraud against the NDIA or NDIS you should report it.
 Your report will be kept confidential, and your rights are protected by law.

 Public officials can report suspected wrongdoing in the Australian public sector through the Public Interest Disclosure (PID) scheme.
 Information on the Australian Government's Public Interest Disclosure Act 2013, the protection from reprisal action it offers to 'whistleblowers' and how to make a PID is available to staff in the NDIA's Fraud Control Plan and on our intranet site.

 Visit the 'Reporting suspected fraud' page for information on how and what to report.

 Additional information in relation to the Public Interest Disclosure Scheme is available on the Commonwealth Ombudsman website (external) .

 For information on scams, and how to protect yourself from scams, visit the Australian Competition and Consumer Commission (ACCC) website (external) and Scam Watch (external) .